tanaya09/tanaya09/README.md

 </div>

-### 🌈 How I Can Add Color:
+<h3> 🌈 How I Can Add Color:</h3>
 <div>
-- Ask me about anything from backend logic to frontend frameworks—I’m here to help!
+- Ask me about anything from backend logic to frontend frameworks—I’m here to help!<br>
 - Got a data analysis puzzle?
-I’m your solver!
+I’m your solver!<br>
-- Let’s discuss emerging tech and the future of AI and machine learning.
+- Let’s discuss emerging tech and the future of AI and machine learning.<br>
 </div>
 <div>